AndrikSeeger/Predicate_Logic_Compiler/README.md

 <!--Copyright Andrik Seeger 2022-->

 # Compiler for first-order predicate calculus
 This project is the development of a new compiler that reliably interprets and optimizes first-order predicate calculus.
-Therefor a new language (PREDLOG1) was created to define the logic terms as text/code
+Therefor a new language (PREDLOG1) was created to define the logic terms as code in UTF-8.

 ## Process